 A cluster of programs is a grouping of closely related programs that have similar compliance requirements.
-Although the programs within a cluster are administered as separate programs, a cluster of programs is treated as a single program for the purpose of meeting the audit requirements of OMB Circular A-133 (§.105).
+Although the programs within a cluster are administered as separate programs, a cluster of programs is treated as a single program for the purpose of meeting the audit requirements of OMB Circular A-133 (§.105)/2 CFR section 200.17.

-The types of clusters included in Part 5 are: Research and Development (R&D), Student Financial Aid (SFA), and other clusters.
-"Other clusters" are as identified in this Supplement or designated in a State award document.
-Part 5 provides compliance requirements, audit objectives, and suggested audit procedures for R&D and SFA clusters and lists other clusters.
+The types of clusters included in Part 5 are: Research and Development (R&D), Student Financial Assistance (SFA), and other clusters.
+"Other clusters" are as identified in the Supplement or designated in a State award document.
+Part 5 provides compliance requirements, audit objectives, and suggested audit procedures for the R&D and SFA clusters and lists other clusters.

-In planning and performing the audit, the auditor should determine whether programs administered by the non-Federal entity are part of a cluster by referring to the provisions of Part 5 of this Supplement and the State award documents.
+In planning and performing the audit, the auditor should determine whether programs administered by the non-Federal entity are part of a cluster by referring to the provisions of Part 5 of the Supplement and the State award documents.